Rack-Robotics/Powercore-V3/README.md

 The Powercore V3 exposes the USB-micro connector of the microcontroller module (Raspberry Pi 2040 Pico) for configuration of the machining parameters and the sharing of PSU telemetry.
 The default baud rate is 115200.

-The device will NOT function unless power (5V) is supplied over USB to the micro-controller module through the USB-micro connector, and only if 48VDC is already connected to the power input wago.
+The device will NOT function unless power (5V) is supplied over USB to the micro-controller module through the USB-micro connector, and only if 48VDC is already connected to the power input Wago.

 | SERIAL COMMAND | DESCRIPTION |
 | --- | --- |